Senior Mechanical Engineer - Peterborough

 As we enter AMP8, our most ambitious Asset Management Period yet, we’re taking on nature‑based, sustainable solutions like wetlands and urban drainage schemes.
 We’re setting global benchmarks in environmental infrastructure and empowering our people with exceptional career growth opportunities.

-As a Senior Mechanical Engineer within one of our four business units, you’ll be at the forefront of designing and delivering innovative water solutions.
+As a Senior Mechanical Engineer within one of the Alliances four business units, you’ll be at the forefront of designing and delivering innovative water solutions.
 You’ll lead technical delivery, drive sustainable and cost‑effective design decisions, and guide junior engineers to deliver work that’s safe, future‑proof, and built to last.

 What you’ll be doing